google-marketing-solutions/gps-sgtm-pantheon/sgtm/deipneus/README.md

 ## Get Started

 1. Download a copy of the [set_cookie_in_browser.tpl](./set_cookie_in_browser.tpl) to your local machine.
 Make sure the file is saved with the extension `.tpl`.
+If you would like more control of the settings for the cookie you're setting an [advanced template](./set_cookie_in_browser.tpl) is available.
+This template gives you full control of path, domain, samesite, and secure settings for the cookies.
-2. Open [Google Tag Manager](https://tagmanager.google.com) and select your server-side container.
+3. Open [Google Tag Manager](https://tagmanager.google.com) and select your server-side container.
-3. Click on templates -> the new button in the tag templates section.
+4. Click on templates -> the new button in the tag templates section.
 Click the three dots in the top right hand corner and press import.
-4. Select the set_cookie_in_browser.tpl from your machine.
+5. Select the set_cookie_in_browser.tpl from your machine.
-5. Optionally update the permissions for the cookies that the tag is allowed to set by going to permissions > sets a cookie.
+6. Optionally update the permissions for the cookies that the tag is allowed to set by going to permissions > sets a cookie.
 Use * to allow the tag to set any cookies.
 If you want to set a session cookie set the expiry (days) to 0.
-6. Press save.
+7. Press save.
-7. Go to the tags page and press new.
+8. Go to the tags page and press new.
-8. Under tag configuration select Deipneus - Set Cookie in Browser.
+9. Under tag configuration select Deipneus - Set Cookie in Browser.
-9. Add a row for each cookie you want to set in the browser by hard-coding the values or using variables already configured in sGTM.
+10. Add a row for each cookie you want to set in the browser by hard-coding the values or using variables already configured in sGTM.
-10. Add a trigger, and preview/submit your code.
+11. Add a trigger, and preview/submit your code.
-11. You can check the cookies have been set correctly by using browser dev tools.
+12. You can check the cookies have been set correctly by using browser dev tools.

 Here is an example configuration: